-We have no control over our status at birth.
-Does this dictate our lives or can we change our status?
-If so, does this improve our health prospects and our life expectancy?
+We have no control over our social status at birth.
+Does this dictate our lives, or can we change our status?
+If we can, does this improve our health prospects and our life expectancy?

 What is status?

 Status is our social or professional standing.
-This is sometimes also described as our socio-economic status.
-It can be determined by:
+This is sometimes also described as our socioeconomic status and can be determined by:

-- Our birth i.e. inherited (ascribed status).
-If you are born into a royal family, for instance, you start life with high status.
+- Our birth i.e. inherited status (ascribed status).
+If you are born into a royal family, for instance, you start life with a high status.

 - Our own success (achieved status).
-This depends on what we achieve in our lives, for example through education, at work, in our families and communities or in other fields (like sport, music or volunteering) – and possibly even who we marry.
+This depends on what we achieve in our lives, for example through education, at work, in our families and communities or in other fields (such as sport, music or volunteering), and possibly even who we marry.

-What has this got to do with health?
+What has social status got to do with health?

-Our status is thought to affect both our life expectancy and how many years of good health we’ll enjoy.
+Our status is thought to affect both our life expectancy and how many years of good health we are likely to enjoy.

 Why might status make a difference?

-Professor Sir Michael Marmot, Professor of Epidemiology and Public Health at University College London, is an expert in health inequalities.
-Over thirty years of research have led him to conclude that social status influences how long we live.
+Sir Michael Marmot, Professor of Epidemiology and Public Health at University College London, is an expert in health inequalities.
+More than 30 years of research have led him to conclude that social status influences how long we live.

-Why? - He explains that the lower our status, the less control we have over our working lives (resulting in greater stress) and the less opportunity for social participation.
-He believes this combination means less protection against illness.
+He explains that the lower our status, the less control we have over our working lives.
+Less control results in greater stress which in turn reduces the opportunities for social participation.
+He believes that this combination means less protection against illness.

 What can we do to avoid status becoming a life sentence?

-- Between 1924 and 1984 there were five General Secretaries of the Trades Union Congress (TUC).
-They lived to an average age of 80 – well above average for that time.
+- Between 1924 and 1984 there were five general secretaries of the Trades Union Congress (TUC).
+They lived to an average age of 80; well above average for that time.
 All were from working class backgrounds, such as Len Murray the son of a farmworker.
-However they achieved higher socio-economic status through their own efforts.
-This is a small sample, but fits the pattern and suggests that one option is to improve our status through what we achieve in life.
+However, they achieved higher socioeconomic status through their own efforts.
+This is a small sample, but it fits the pattern and suggests that one option is to improve our status through what we achieve in life.

-- Studies have shown that being part of a social network may help protect us from poor health if we were born into a low socio-economic status.
-For example a 2015 review of four long term studies concluded that social integration had a number of physical health benefits - while being socially isolated had adverse effects on health, for instance being worse than diabetes for blood pressure in later years.
+- Studies have shown that being part of a social network may help protect us from poor health if we were born into a low socioeconomic status.
+For example, a 2015 review of four long-term studies concluded that social integration had a number of physical health benefits, while being socially isolated had adverse effects on health – for instance being worse than diabetes for blood pressure in later years.
 Research has found that the lack of social connections increases the odds of death by at least 50%.
 This is comparable to the harmful effects of smoking and exceeds those of many other known risk factors of mortality such as obesity or physical inactivity.

 The value of education

-Professor Marmot discovered that education appeared to have the power to reduce social inequality, increase people’s status and improve longevity.
+Another of Professor Marmot’s findings was that education appeared to reduce social inequality, increase people’s status and thereby improve longevity.

-For instance, in his book Status Syndrome: How Your Place on the Social Gradient Directly Affects Your Health, he reports that Kerala (in southern India), Cuba, Costa Rica and Sri Lanka have all invested in education, including education for girls, and the population enjoy greater longevity than in most other developing countries.
+For instance, in his book Status Syndrome: How Your Place on the Social Gradient Directly Affects Your Health, he reports that Kerala (a state in south-west India), Cuba, Costa Rica and Sri Lanka have all invested in education, including education for girls, and as a result their populations enjoy greater longevity than in most other developing countries.

-Changing our status may not be easy.
-However, being born into a family with a low socio-economic status doesn’t have to be a life sentence.
-Health and life expectancy can potentially be improved through:
+Changing our socioeconomic status may not be easy, but being born into a family with low socioeconomic status doesn’t have to be a life sentence.
+Health and life expectancy can potentially be improved: